Botswana flag

 The local citizenry was there to greet us upon our arrival.

 Not going to Victoria Falls until Tuesday.
 Today we were heading for Chobe National Park in Botswana.
 About ten minutes after we left the airport, I saw an elephant munching on the leaves of the trees about 15 to 20 yards from the road.
 I was the only one on the bus that saw him.
 They all told me that I was imagining it.
 We drove for about 45 minutes before we finally saw another one.
 About an hours drive from the airport we crossed the border into Botswana.
 This was a very rustic border crossing.
 Our group was the only ones there.
 As soon as we crossed the border there were elephants everywhere.
 We even had to wait as an elephant crossed the road.
-Unfortunately we changed to a very small bus at the border and all our hand luggage was piled on our laps and no one could reach their cameras.
+Unfortunately we changed to a very small bus at the boarder and all our hand luggage was piled on our laps and no one could reach their cameras.
 But they say by the time we leave we'll be so used to seeing them it will be no big deal.
 We got to our lodge about fifteen minutes after we crossed the border.

 When we arrived there were warthogs all over the lawn of the lodge.
 I passed the sign below as I was walking to my room.